Fletching

-Fletching is the fin-shaped aerodynamic stabilization device attached on arrows, bolts, darts, or javelins, and are typically made from light semi-flexible materials such as feathers or bark.
-Each piece of such fin is a fletch, also known as a flight or feather.
+Fletching is the fin-shaped aerodynamic stabilization device attached on arrows, crossbow bolts, darts, and javelins, typically made from light semi-flexible materials such as feathers or bark.
+Each piece of such a device is a fletch, also known as a flight or feather.
 A fletcher is a person who attaches fletchings to the shaft of arrows.
+Fletchers were traditionally associated with the Worshipful Company of Fletchers, a guild in the City of London.

 The word is related to the French word flèche, meaning 'arrow', via the ultimate root of Old Frankish fliukka.

 Description

 As a noun, fletching refers collectively to the fins or vanes, each of which individually is known as a fletch.
 Traditionally, the fletching consists of three matched half-feathers attached near the back of the arrow or shaft of the dart that are equally spaced around its circumference.
 Four fletchings have also been used.

 In English archery, the male feather, from a cock, is used on the outside of the arrow, while the other two stabilizing feathers are from a female, or hen.
 Traditional archery lore about feather curvature is that a right handed archer should shoot a right winged feather and right handed helical, and a left handed archer should use the opposite.
-Slow motion cameras show the arrow does not begin to spin until it is well past the riser, and the most important point is to have consistency in fletching.
+Slow motion cameras show the arrow does not begin to spin until it is well past the riser (centre section of the bow), and the most important point is to have consistency in fletching.
 Shooting a feathered arrow with a bow with a riser shelf, instead of a plastic vane, is wiser since the feathers will compress and flatten while coming off the bow.

 On compound bows, feathers may be a hindrance, and plastic vanes are a better solution.
 At the high speeds coming off a compound bow, plastic vanes with no curvature still allow the arrow to fly straight without tumbling.
 Also, noise is increased with feathers on these higher-powered bows, which can be a problem for hunters.